Display showdown: AMOLED vs LCD vs Retina vs Infinity Display

 - “Burn-in” is a risk, as pixels can degrade at different speeds if one part of the display consistently shows a static image.

-So what is Super AMOLED and Infinity Display?
+What are Super AMOLED, Dynamic AMOLED, and Infinity Display?

 Super AMOLED is a marketing term from Samsung.
 It means a display that incorporates the capacitive touchscreen right in the display, instead of it being a separate layer on top of the display.
 This makes the display thinner.

+Dynamic AMOLED is another marketing term from Samsung.
+It denotes Samsung’s next-generation AMOLED display which includes HDR10+ certification.
+According to Samsung, Dynamic AMOLED also reduces the harmful blue light emitted from the display, which helps reduce eye strain and helps lessen sleep disturbances if you’re using your phone late in the day!

-As for Infinity Display, it is another marketing term from Samsung which means “a bezel-less, full-frontal, edge-to-edge” display.
+As for Infinity Display (or Infinity-O Display), it is more marketing from Samsung.
+It means “a near bezel-less, full-frontal, edge-to-edge” display.
 However, it is still a Super AMOLED unit.

 See also: Right on schedule, AMOLED production costs drop below LCD